bakerlisa/bakerlisa/README.md

 ![](https://github.com/lisabroadhead/lisabroadhead/blob/main/lisa.png)

-Since the dawn of time, technology has been around to make mundane tasks easier.
+Since the dawn of time (Play dramatic music in the background!!), technology has been around to make mundane tasks easier.
 Work smarter not harder! #LifeMoto This moto combined with my love of code led me to machine learning.
 The idea that machines can compute data faster then I can blink it astounding.
 I want to explore the mysteries of the world  through machine learning and bring those applications into my web and software projects.

 <p><strong>PERSONAL HIGHLIGHTS:</strong></p>